Book & Lyrics by George Reinblatt

 This hilarious show takes all the elements of the cult classic films The Evil Dead, Evil Dead 2 and Army of Darkness and combines them into one of the craziest theatrical experiences of all time.
 Five college students go to an abandoned cabin in the woods and accidentally unleash an evil force that turns them all into demons.
 It's all up to Ash (a housewares employee turned demon-killing hero) and his trusty chainsaw to save the day.
 Blood flies.
 Limbs are dismembered.
 Demons tell bad jokes ... and all to music.
 The songs in the show are completely off the wall.
 Titles like "All the Men in My Life Keep Getting Killed by Candarian Demons" and "What the F**k Was That?" will have audiences rolling in their seats and screaming for more and more blood.

-This show is part of our After Hours series, and is inappropriate for children.
+Evil Dead the Musical is our After Hours show, and is inappropriate for younger audiences.

 You may exchange tickets to another production within the series up to 24 hours prior to the performance that you are unable to attend.